-Along the meandering path of childhood, children find joy in great and small things.
+Along the meandering path of childhood, children find beauty and joy in great and small things.
 In childhood, children become aware of the wonder of life and the incredible marvel of being human.

 In the presence of others, among gentle, smiling people, children discover lovely surprises each day.
-To learn self-control, to develop honesty and integrity, to grow in empathy and become a happy, caring human being, a child needs time and space to play.
+To grow in empathy and be a happy, caring human being, a child needs time and space to play.

 Children are at the centre of their learning, discovering the pleasure of independence through encounters with people in supportive, respectful environments.
-Learning takes place when ideas, concepts and theories are shared with others.
+Learning takes place when ideas, concepts and theories are shared.
+We celebrate the environment as a "third teacher" responsive to children's interests and strengths.
+We celebrate the beauty in our natural world and seek to provide a learning environment that supports the health and wellbeing of our planet and all who come in contact with our service.

-To clearly see, to absolutely hear, to truly feel, children need clarity, acceptance and generosity from their teachers and parents.
+To clearly see, to absolutely hear, to truly feel, all children need clarity, acceptance and generosity from their teachers and families.
 Children grow upward and outward through action and joy towards friendship, happiness and the discovery of the unknown.